chinmayanand078/DevInsight-Generative-AI-CS787/docs/SETUP.md

 ## 5) Build (or rebuild) the FAISS index

-The RAG pipeline indexes repository Markdown/Python/text files **plus the last ~25 commits** (skipping binaries/huge artifacts).
+The RAG pipeline indexes repository Markdown/Python/text/config docs (MD/MDX/RST/JSON/YAML/TOML/INI/CFG) **plus the last ~25 commits** (skipping binaries/huge artifacts).
+Each chunk stores its source path and text so prompts can cite real snippets.
 Embeddings are deterministic hash-based vectors with bigrams by default.
 If you set `EMBEDDING_MODEL`, a sentence-transformer encoder will be used instead for semantic retrieval.
 The FAISS metadata now records which embedder built the index; switching models without rebuilding the index will raise a clear error telling you to rebuild.

 ```bash
 python -m backend.app.rag.index_builder